 This website is newly developed, and it is updating constantly by Greek Cruise's Port Members.

-The city of Chania is built - according to the archaeological research - on the ruins of ancient Kydonia, which according to mythology was founded by king Kydon and was one of the most important cities Of Crete, as Homer mentioned, whereas Kydonians are supposed to be a pre-Hellenic tribe.
-Chania is a wonderful mixture result of Eastern and Western civilizations.
+The city of Chania is built - according to the archaeological research - on the ruins of ancient Kydonia, which according to mythology was founded by king Kydon.

-Chania is a crossroad of religion and civilization, offering fascinating historical and natural attractions.
-Sandy beaches, imposing mountains, Impenetrable gorges, holy caves, blessed rivers and lush, green plains thickly covered with olive and citrus trees.
+Chania is a crossroad of religion and civilization, offering fascinating historical and natural attractions. Τhe passengers can visit many places of cultural interest such as Museums and historical sites, many monasteries and old forts and sandy beaches, imposing mountains, impenetrable gorges, holy caves, blessed rivers and lush, green plains thickly covered with olive and citrus trees.

 •Gate and Rampart Sabbionara, Epimenidou side road, Old City of Chania.